 A minimum of 120 semester hours are needed to graduate from The University of Alabama, including the following specified requirements:

-Learn On Adult Learning Seminar
+Foundations of Adult Learning Seminar (FOALS)

 3 Semester Hours